mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Want More Value Faster Take Many More Much Smaller Steps/readme.md

 ![TDD Conference 2021 - GeePaw Hill - Want More Value Faster Take Many More Much Smaller Steps](TDD%20Conference%202021%20-%20GeePaw%20Hill%20-%20Want%20More%20Value%20Faster%20Take%20Many%20More%20Much%20Smaller%20Steps.jpg)

+*GeePaw Hill - Want More Value Faster Take Many More Much Smaller Steps*

+> TL;DR: Baby steps are the best way to go from one place to the next one.

 First International Test Driven Development took place on July 30th.

 In this series, I will include every talk together with my notes and further reading.